 British Columbia was next in line for sweeping labor changes when one month later on June 6th, 1996 the BC Labor Relations Board created the BCCFU.
 The BC (and Yukon) Council of Film Unions was created and formed from Locals 669 and 891 of IATSE and Teamsters Local 155.
 Negotiating jointly as a council with employers the BCCFU has secured agreements with over three-quarters of the entire film and television production market in BC.

-International Cinematographers Guild IATSE Local 669 represents over 800 highly trained, skilled and talented camera professionals and publicists across the Western Canadian jurisdiction.
+International Cinematographers Guild, IATSE Local 669 (now formally known as ICG 669) represents over 900 highly trained, skilled and talented camera professionals and publicists across the Western Canadian jurisdiction.
 Our members in categories ranging from Directors of Photography, Operators, Assistants, Stills Photographers, Publicists, and more, are industry technicians and camera craftspeople who service the professional production entertainment markets.
 These highly qualified industry professionals work in the “filmed” entertainment market that includes but is not limited to feature film production, scripted television programming, live events and emerging platforms of New Media.
-With a rich history in traditional media and film imaging Local 669 has embraced a technological transition to the current digital imaging era and New Media distribution platforms.
-As technology and new economic models impose change across global production markets Local 669 has emerged as a competitive, viable and industry-leading talent pool for photographic production services.
-Local 669 represents world-class elite excellence in its service of the entertainment and media industries.
+With a rich history in traditional media and film imaging ICG 669 has embraced a technological transition to the current digital imaging era and New Media distribution platforms.
+As technology and new economic models impose change across global production markets ICG 669 has emerged as a competitive, viable and industry-leading talent pool for photographic production services.
+ICG 669 represents world-class elite excellence in its service of the entertainment and media industries.